presidentbeef/brat/docs/symbol.md

 layout: doc
 lib: thread
 object: thread
 desc: "Symbols are like strings, except they are immutable and are stored as integers.
-So, not much like strings at all."
+So, not much like strings at all.
+Compared to strings, however, they are faster to compare, faster for things like referencing method names, and use less memory."
 methlist:
 - new
 - to_s